CJ Daugherty

-CJ Daugherty, also known as Christi Daugherty, is a novelist best known for (Night School) a series of bestselling young adult romantic thrillers set in a fictional boarding school called Cimmeria Academy.
-She began her career as a journalist, writing for publications such as the Dallas Morning News, Reuters and Time Out.
+CJ Daugherty, also known as Christi Daugherty, is an American-born novelist based in England.
+She is best known for Night School and sequels, a series of bestselling young adult romantic thrillers set in a fictional boarding school called Cimmeria Academy.
+She began her career as a journalist, writing for publications such as the Dallas Morning News, Reuters, and Time Out.
 After a brief period working for the British government, she began writing novels in 2010.

+Early life

+Daugherty was born in Dallas, Texas.
+She moved to London in 2000.

+Career

+Daugherty began her career as a journalist for TimeOut and then worked as a civil servant educating the Home Secretary's counterterrorism unit how to utilise social media.

 Night School

 The first book in the Night School series was published by Little, Brown in the UK in 2012.
 Endgame, the fifth book in the series, came out in 2015.

 The Night School series has been translated into 22 languages.
 The series has been a bestseller in multiple countries.
 Night School: Resistance, the fourth book in the series, reached number two on the Spiegel Bestseller list in Germany in May 2014.
 It was also a number one bestseller in Poland.
 Night School: Fracture, the third book in the series, was number one bestselling children’s book in Israel in May 2014, and a top 20 bestseller in France.
 In July 2019 it was announced that Night School had been optioned for television, with the producer/ director Sarah Spillane attached as showrunner.